 Belgians and sprouts

-However, in my experience they eat even more chicory (witlof).
-Their favourite way to eat it is as gratin.
+However, in my experience, Belgians tend to eat even more chicory (witlof) than the do Brussel sprouts.
+Their favourite way to eat it is as a gratin.
 It is almost their national dish, and probably would be if it wasn’t for muscles, fries and chocolate.